Mike11199/applyYourSelf---Job-Tracker/README.md

 <img src="https://user-images.githubusercontent.com/91037796/187789808-1545bc54-15a0-40d8-a662-af2983598be2.png" width=100% height=100%>

 </br>
--8/31/22 Finished Job and JobsContainer components.
+-Finished Job and JobsContainer components.
 Used npm package MOMENT to convert unix time to a date.
 Added icons for each job card.
 Imported wrappers for CSS created by the tutorial.
 </br>
 </br>
 <img src="https://user-images.githubusercontent.com/91037796/187825939-fbcfe139-00d5-46e5-90df-b7ee2c53a1a6.png" width=100% height=100%>